-Meetings: During the year ended December 31, 2014, the Board held four meetings and took five actions by unanimous written consent.
+Meetings: During the year ended December 31, 2015, the Board held four meetings and took four actions by unanimous written consent.
 Each of the directors attended 75% or more of the total number of the meetings of the Board and the committees on which he or she served.

 Executive Committee: The Executive Committee of the Board is comprised of Howard Walker (Chair), Mr. Zell and Ms. Rosenberg.
 The Executive Committee has the authority, within certain parameters set by the Board, to authorize the acquisition, disposition and financing of investments by the Company (including the issuance of additional limited partnership interests of MHC Operating Limited Partnership) and to authorize contracts and agreements, including those related to the borrowing of money by the Company, and generally exercise all other powers of the Board except as prohibited by law.
-During the year ended December 31, 2014, the Executive Committee held no meetings and took two actions by unanimous written consent.
+During the year ended December 31, 2015, the Executive Committee did not hold any meetings and took three actions by unanimous written consent.

 Compensation, Nominating and Corporate Governance Committee: The Compensation Committee is comprised of Ms. Rosenberg (Chair), Gary Waterman and David Contis.
 The Board has determined that each of the Compensation Committee members is an "independent" director within the meaning set forth in the NYSE listing standards.
+On March 8, 2016, Mr. Waterman announced that he would retire from the Board effective May 10, 2016.
+At the May 10, 2016 Board meeting, the Board will appoint an independent member of the Board to replace Mr. Waterman on the Compensation Committee.
 The Compensation Committee is governed by the Charter of the Compensation, Nominating and Corporate Governance Committee, a copy of which is available on our website.
-The Compensation Committee determines compensation for our executive officers and exercises all powers of the Board in connection with compensation matters, including incentive compensation and benefit plans.
+The Compensation Committee determines compensation for our executive officers and exercises the powers of the Board in connection with compensation matters, including incentive compensation and benefit plans.
+The Compensation Committee receives recommendations regarding executive compensation from our CEO and considers these recommendations in determining appropriate compensation plans.
 The Compensation Committee does not delegate its authority in regards to establishing executive compensation.
-The Compensation Committee vith relevant data concerning the marketplace, our peer group and an independent analysis and recommendation concerning executive compensation for 2014.
-The Compensation Committee identifies and recommends qualified individuals to become Board members (as described further below), develops and recommends the Guidelines on Corporate Governance applicable to the Company, recommends to the Board director nominees for each committee of the Board and directs the Board in an annual review of its performance.
-During the year ended December 31, 2014, the Compensation Committee held seven meetings and took no actions by unanimous written consent.
+The Compensation Committee retained FPL Associates LP as its independent outside compensation consulting firm to provide the Compensation Committee with relevant data concerning the marketplace, our peer group and an independent analysis and recommendation concerning executive compensation for 2015.
+The Compensation Committee also has the authority to grant stock awards under our equity compensation plans, such as the 2014 Equity Incentive Plan.
+All stock award grants to independent members of the Board are recommended by the Compensation Committee and approved by the Board.
+In addition, the Compensation Committee identifies and recommends qualified individuals to become Board members (as described further below), develops and recommends the Guidelines on Corporate Governance applicable to the Company, recommends to the Board director nominees for each committee of the Board and directs the Board in an annual review of its performance.
+During the year ended December 31, 2015, the Compensation Committee held seven meetings and took one action by unanimous written consent.
+The "Compensation Committee Report" is included herein.